Health

 Speed

 Most under-desk treadmills have a top speed of around 4 mph or under, which is sufficient for walking while working.
-If you need something faster, you might need a running treadmill.
-You won’t find an incline option with a foldable walking pad, so if you’re looking to run or walk at an incline, this is probably not right for you.
+A high speed would make it impossible to work, and if you need something faster, you might need a traditional treadmill.
+You won’t find an incline option with a foldable walking pad, so if you’re looking to run or walk at an incline, a standard treadmill is something to consider.

 Weight Capacity and Durability